apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Teen accused of slaying family near Fall City appears in court**
+**US intelligence assesses Russian operatives behind fake video showing Pennsylvania ballots being destroyed**

-You can read more about it [here](https://www.seattletimes.com/seattle-news/law-justice/teen-accused-of-slaying-family-near-fall-city-appears-in-court/).
+You can read more about it [here](https://www.cnn.com/2024/10/25/politics/us-intelligence-assesses-russians-behind-fake-video-pennsylvania-ballots/index.html).

 ## Requirements
 - Python 3.8